tokarev-i-v/awesome-llm-rl-agents/README.md

  - [Blogposts](#-miscellaneous)

 ## [↑](#table-of-contents) Code|Apps|Tools
+[LLM Agents](https://github.com/mpaepper/llm_agents) - Small library to build agents which are controlled by large language models (LLMs) which is heavily inspired by langchain.
+[Baby AGI](https://github.com/yoheinakajima/babyagi) - This Python script is an example of an AI-powered task management system.
+The system uses OpenAI and vector databases such as Chroma or Weaviate to create, prioritize, and execute tasks.
 [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) - GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt.
 [Voyager](https://github.com/MineDojo/Voyager) - code for Voyager paper
 [LangChain](https://github.com/hwchase17/langchain) - library for creating powerful apps and agents with LLMs